thlorenz/tap-stream/README.md

 ![depth2](https://github.com/thlorenz/tap-stream/raw/master/assets/depth2.png)

-For even more control a custom log function be supplied:
+For even more control a custom log function may be supplied:

 ```javascript
 objectStream()